 Officer Clayton Eichman

 Officer Clayton Eichman began his career with the Ada Police Department in July of 2023.
 Prior to his employment with the village, Clayton attended James A. Rhodes State University.
 Clayton served as a Deputy Sheriff with the Allen County Sheriff's Office for almost 2 years before joining our department.
+Clayton is currently training to lead our investigative unit.

 Officer Aaron Everhart began his career with the Ada Police Department in July of 2023.
 Prior to his employment with the village, Aaron graduated from Ada High School, later attending Ohio Northern University and James A. Rhodes State University.
 Aaron served as a Deputy Sheriff with the Allen County Sheriff's Office for 10 months before joining our department.